apurvanakade/apurvanakade.github.io/content/Random/Meditations/where do thoughts come from.md

 In Daniel Kahnemann's terms, the System 1 is in control.
 It is the one that makes all the decisions but then it creates an illusion that the System 2 is in control.
 Harris goes further to say that *"there is not even an illusion of free-will"*.
 I don't quite understand what he means by this.
 He is interested in understanding the nature of consciousness but I'm more curious about *"why we feel like we've free-will?"*.
 Much of my worldview and understanding rests on the assumption of human agency and takes free will as an assumption.
 Ironically, I never made this choice but rather this was imposed upon me by society.
 If you throw free will out of the window then the question becomes *"how to reframe living without the assumption of free will?"*

-I have started listening to Sam Harris' meditation app to see if I can figure out some answers to these questions.
+I have started listening to Sam Harris' meditation app to see if I can find some answers to these questions.